ndow33/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+1. First, check to see if the 'top' floor value is > the 'bottom' floor value.
+2. If it is...

-1. I'd take the 'top' floor value + the 'bottom' floor value and // by 2 in order to find the middle floor of the building.
+  1a.
+I'd take the 'top' floor value + the 'bottom' floor value and // by 2 in order to find the 'middle' floor of the building.

-2. I'd then drop an egg from the middle floor.
+  2a.
+I'd then drop an egg from the middle floor.

-3. If it broke, the middle floor would become my 'top' floor and I'd repeat 1-3/4
+  3a.
+If it is broken, the middle floor would become my 'top' floor and I'd return to step one and start the process again

-4. If it didn't break the middle floor would become my 'bottom' floor and I'd repeat steps 1-3/4
+  4a.
+If it didn't break the middle floor would become my 'bottom' floor and I'd return to step one and start the process again

+3. If it's not...
+  1b.
+We can return the value of the top or bottom floor as they should be the same.

+We have found the value of floor f

-The runtime complexity of the solution is O(log n)
+The runtime complexity of the solution is O(log n) as this is a binary search